JAlbertCode/roast-app/README.md

 - Implemented image generation API endpoint
 - Created fallback images for when API is unavailable

+### Commit 13: Single Token Focus Optimization
+- Modified prompts to focus on only one token/ticker in each roast
+- Added specific examples showing good/bad practices for token references
+- Implemented token selection logic to highlight specific tokens
+- Enhanced special notes to suggest focusing on a specific token
+- Added critical instruction to avoid referencing multiple tokens

 ## Current Status & Known Issues

-1. **API Integration**: The Anura API integration is in place with robust error handling and fallbacks for both roast generation and image generation.
+1. **API Integration**: The Anura API integration is in place with robust error handling, automatic retry with Fast Mode, and improved fallbacks for roast generation.

 2. **Witty Roasts**: Sir Croaksworth now produces wittier, more creative roasts with amusing frog puns and financial mockery.

-3. **Image Generation**: The app now supports generating frog banker images to accompany roasts, which can be toggled on/off.

-4. **Multi-Chain Support**: The app automatically scans all chains for which API keys are available.
+3. **Multi-Chain Support**: The app automatically scans multiple chains (Ethereum, Polygon, Arbitrum, Optimism, Base, Avalanche, Fantom, BNB Chain, Cronos, and zkSync Era) for which API keys are configured.

-5. **UI Simplification**: Dark mode has been removed for a cleaner, more consistent interface.
+4. **Complex Wallet Handling**: Automatic Fast Mode for complex wallets with many transactions.

+5. **Enhanced Fallbacks**: 75 unique fallback roasts with randomization to ensure variety.

 ## Next Steps